flyteorg/flytesnacks/cookbook/docs/README.md

  - The example directory should have a README.rst
  - The example itself should have a header comment, which should have a heading as well
- - Docs interspersed in the example should preceed with `# %%` comment and then multiline comments should not have blank spaces between them.
+ - Docs interspersed in the example should precede with `# %%` comment and then multiline comments should not have blank spaces between them.
   ```rst
   # %%